Nintendo Switch Online Is Bad, but It Is Salvageable.

 Third - Cloud saves for everything!
 Nintendo's justification of not doing cloud saves on certain games is because they are worried it will make cheating easier.
 If you have figured out how to run homebrew channel on your Switch, cheating is already easy, without any cloud saves.
 In fact, dedicated servers could fix this if at the time you connect online your save data doesn't match with what your most recent data from the server states, there is a very high chance of shenanigans going on.
 I'd like to know if I need to exchange my console under warranty - I have the extended warranty just for this purpose - I won't lose a year's worth of Splatoon 2 content.

-Finally - and this one is very specific - Pokémon Generation 8 will be coming out eventually.
+Finally - and this one is very specific - Pokémon Sword and Shield released a short time ago with the DLC also available now.
+We need Pokémon Bank for the Switch.
 For 3DS owners, this was a paid service that allowed players to store their pokémon in the cloud to transfer to future games and keep their favorite critters safe.
 There is very little doubt that this service will be available sometime after the release of the next main series games in the franchise.
 So my advice?
 Since an online subscription will already be necessary for many features of Pokémon such as trading and battling, make the service free for Nintendo Online subscribers.
 If someone just wants to play the game without any online service and just do the story and "catch them all", then they can pay the fee to transfer their pokémon and complete the pokédex if they don't subscribe to Nintendo Online.